Havana in 3 Days

 Not quite the size of its Brazilian counterpart, Havana has its own Christ Statue overlooking the city.
 The Estatua de Cristo, or Christ of Havana was built in 1958 as a present for President Batista from his wife, reaching completion just before they fled the country.

-From here, there is a great view back over the city of Havana.
+From here, there is a great view looking down over the city of Havana.

 View over Havana